-Level 1 Centers may have access to on-site training facilities for didactic and/or simulation, but are not required to have them.
+Level 3 Centers may have access to on-site training facilities for didactic and/or simulation, but will often look to external training for some or all ECLS training.
+ELSO lists a variety of options on its website, including ELSO Courses, ELSO Endorsed Courses, and non-ELSO courses.
 A center may choose to train its staff entirely in-house, entirely offsite, or a combination of both.
 Typically, teams that train offsite will include some additional hours on-site to engage in any policies specific to the ECLS center.